 - One loaf pan, approximately 10 x 4 inch (25cm x 11cm)

-- Oil and flour or line with baking paper your baking pan.
+- Preheat your oven to 350°F (175°C) and oil and flour (or line with baking paper) your baking pan.

 If you like this post, Pin it!